janakar-12/multi_threading_with_pagination/README.md

 # ⚙️ Multi-threaded Pagination with ORM + SQLite

 A modular Python project combining **SQLAlchemy ORM**, **pagination**, and **multi-threading** to process and update large user datasets efficiently.
 Built with logging, timing decorators, and a clean architecture.
+User records will be created by the Python package **faker**.

 ---